Search for

 10 May 1961 - Air France Flight 406

-A Lockheed 1649A Starliner operated by Air France was carrying 78 people (69 passengers, 9 crew) on a flight from Brazzaville, Congo, to Paris, France.
+A Lockheed 1649A Starliner operated by Air France was carrying 78 people (69 passengers, 9 crew) on a flight from Brazzaville, Congo, to Paris.
 During a leg from Chad to Marseilles, the aircraft crashed into the Sahara Desert in Libya killing all aboard.
-The cause of the crash was traced to a nitrocellulose bomb that detonated in mid-air.
+The cause of the crash was traced to a nitrocellulose bomb that detonated in flight.

 22 May 1962 - Continental Airlines Flight 11

-The first commercial jet airliner to be sabotaged was Continental 11 en route from Chicago to Kansas City to Los Angeles.
+The first commercial jet flight to be sabotaged was Continental 11 en route from Chicago to Kansas City to Los Angeles.
 The Boeing 707 carried 45 people (37 passengers, 8 crew) when a dynamite bomb hidden in a towel container under the washbasin in the right rear lavatory detonated.
-The blast caused the plane's tail to break away from the rest of the fuselage and the aircraft went out of control, crashing near Unionville, Missouri, and taking the lives of everyone aboard.
-Responsibility was blamed on a passenger named Thomas Doty who had a criminal record and purchased a large life insurance policy shortly before the flight.
+The blast caused the plane's tail to break away and the aircraft went out of control, crashing near Unionville, Missouri, and taking the lives of everyone aboard.
+Responsibility was blamed on a passenger named Thomas Doty who had a criminal record and purchased $300,000 in life insurance shortly before the flight.

 Shattered wreckage of Continental 11